LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

 2. Read the PRD and plan linked above.
 3. Confirm branch is still `codex/drivenmodal-api-prd`.
 4. Confirm unrelated untracked files remain untouched.
-5. Continue with the next red-green slice: dataset serialization helpers plus a generic resumable sweep executor that can drive more than the single-geometry tutorial flows.
+5. For the coupled-system branch, start from the saved quarter-wave Tutorial 11 artifacts and summary warning in `tutorials/runtime/drivenmodal_coupled_system/checkpoints/tutorial11-quarter-000-v2` before changing the tutorial again.
+6. Next red-green slice for Tutorial 11: turn the current warning-backed quarter-wave run into a trustworthy extracted `f_r/kappa/g/chi` workflow, then validate the half-wave path.
-6. Use the current tutorial scripts as concrete Windows/Ansys validation clients when refining the public API instead of rewriting them from scratch.
+7. Use the current tutorial scripts as concrete Windows/Ansys validation clients when refining the public API instead of rewriting them from scratch.

 ## Handoff notes for future agents